jahangirali-cheema/DSA-Lab1/README.md

 # DSA-Lab1
-This line was added in main branch
+This line was added in conflict-branch.